By correcting human error, you can reduce the number of data leaks in your organization. Read on to find out more and start avoiding data breaches...

 The cost of a data breach?
 On average, $4.4 million per organization

-By 2022, 83% of organizations worldwide will have experienced 1 or more data breaches.
+83% of organizations in the study have experienced more than one data breach in their lifetime.
 The cost of a data breach?
 On average, $4.4 million - an all-time high.
 This is a growth of 2.6% compared to 2021.
 Because it is an increasing problem, the Ponemon Institute and IBM Security® prepare a report every year.
 This is called the Cost of a Data Breach Report.
 Recently, the Ponemon Institute released the 2022 report.
 We have, of course, reviewed this report for you and below is a handy summary full of insights and tips for preventing a data breach.

 Who is this report for and what is its purpose?